👉 New to incident management? Check the What Is Incident Management? Beginner’s Guide

 The calendar integration options also offer Gmail and Microsoft Outlook.

 The four main alerting options for Better Stack are:

 - Automated phone call

 Other alerting options like Slack and Microsoft Teams can be setup via advanced escalation policy and once integrated takes only a few clicks to do for new alerting setups.

 The incident dashboard offers a different approach than most other tools by having a timeline where team members can be tagged with @ like in Slack.
 Especially when writing post-mortems having a single source of timeline is very useful.

 Other vital options like escalations are there.
 Incidents that come via the monitoring (are not manually reported) also have screenshots, error codes and other details.

-Compared to others in the list, Better Uptime doesn’t have a integrations directory that can be accessed without signing up.
-Better Uptime includes the majority of the vital scheduling and monitoring (Datadog, New Relic, Prometheus etc.) integrations, the rest can be setup via webhooks or Zapier.
+Compared to others in the list, Better Stack doesn’t have a integrations directory that can be accessed without signing up.
+Better Stack includes the majority of the vital scheduling and monitoring (Datadog, New Relic, Prometheus etc.) integrations, the rest can be setup via webhooks or Zapier.

 Ccustomer support integrations currently only include Zendesk and Front, with others being available via email or webhook integration.